Recruiting Contractors vs Employees: What’s the Difference?

 Traditional employees typically receive some sort of training for their job and have some level of oversight from a manager.
 Independents, on the other hand, already have the expertise needed to complete the job.
 They are solely responsible for performing the services outlined in a contract or Scope of Work (SOW).

-Independent professionals are a unique segment of the independent workforce.
-They pursue self-employment not only for the lifestyle and professional benefits it offers, but also because it allows them to apply their expertise to long-term, high-billing projects.
-Compared to other types of independent workers, this group tends to be slightly older, better educated, and have higher income levels.
-This is the group of independent talent that most organizations want to engage to meet their needs.
+Independent professionals are a segment of the independent workforce.
+They pursue self-employment not only for the lifestyle and professional benefits it offers but also because it allows them to apply their expertise to long-term, high-billing projects.
+Compared to other types of independent workers, this group tends to be better educated and have higher income levels.

 The Independent Contractor-Client Relationship